 One of the most common objections to change management is the misguided belief that communications plans are all you need to manage change.
 This is a myth change practitioners know well, but others in your organization may not.
 And debunking it is critical to bringing change management into your organization for both project changes and organizational competency.

-Prosci Best Practices in Change Management research identifies the executive sponsor role as the number one contributor to overall project success.
-Dedicated change management resources is number two.
-The use of a structured change management process and tools is number three, and employee engagement and participation is number four.
-Frequent, open communication is important to change management but ranks as number five on the list.
+Prosci Best Practices in Change Management research identifies active and visible executive sponsorship as the number one contributor to overall project success.
+A structured change management approach is number two.
+Frequent, open communication is important to change management but ranks as number three on the list.
 Other factors play a greater role in implementing your change well and meeting objectives.

 To challenge the communication-is-enough myth successfully, use benchmarking data and examples from your organization to reveal success factors other than communication.
 The Best Practices in Change Management report includes the top contributors to success and insights into each of the different change management tools.

 People can't change what they don't know.
 Your job is to show the organization that change management is more than just communication.
 It's a holistic process for implementing change successfully in an organization.
 It's the set of tools that enables managers to accelerate the speed of adoption and overall participation in change.
-Change management is a process, which requires understanding all elements of the change, and moving through the process of preparing for change, managing change, and reinforcing change.
-You must also develop all five complete plans to support the change at the organizational level.
-These include the Sponsor Roadmap, Coaching Plan, Training Plan, and Resistance Management Plan—all in addition to the Communications Plan.
-And from the individual perspective, change management is about helping employees build awareness, desire, knowledge, ability and reinforcement (ADKAR Model).
+Change management is a process, which requires understanding all elements of the change and moving through the change management process.
+You must also develop change management plans to support the change at the organizational level.
+These start with the ADKAR Blueprint and core plans, including the Sponsor Plan, People Manager Plan, Training Plan and Communications Plan, along with any extend plans you need, such as a Resistance Management Plan.
+And don't forget that from the individual perspective, change management is about helping employees move through awareness, desire, knowledge, ability and reinforcement (ADKAR Model).
 The process is far more involved than simply communicating.

-Although project teams may have communication plans, they may not be sending the right messages.
+Although project teams may have communications plans, they may not be sending the right messages.
 It's important to teach those individuals the ADKAR Model, which describes the building blocks of successful change and the information to communicate to help individuals go through it.
-Understanding all this, those who develop communication plans are better able to focus on the key outcomes they're trying to achieve with change.
+Understanding all this, those who develop the communications plans are better able to focus on the key outcomes they're trying to achieve with change.
 Instead of offering only communications, project changes that leverage the ADKAR Model build awareness and desire, focusing individuals on the outcomes you want to achieve and enhancing the overall impact of organizational communications.
 Choosing the right tool for each ADKAR element also matters.
 You can't train awareness and you can't communicate ability.
-Your job is to ensure that communications plans focus on the ADKAR building blocks they affect.
+Your job is to ensure that the communications plan focuses on the ADKAR building blocks they affect.

 Best practices research reveals two preferred senders of messages related to change.
 When it comes to the business reasons for the change, employees want to hear from the senior leaders authorizing and funding the change.
 They want to understand why the change is taking place, risks of not changing, and competitive and customer issues.
 When the message concerns the personal impacts of the change, or "What's In It For Me" (WIIFM), employees want to hear from their immediate supervisors.
 A communications plan that does not incorporate these findings will be less effective.